SkynerGts/Discord-Nitro-Gen/README.md

 gauaranteed to generate a code within 20 mins of running

-additional features coming soon: proxy support will also generate nitro classic codes will generate codes faster
+additional features coming soon: proxy support, will also generate nitro classic codes, will generate codes faster, and much more